Share your thoughts, 1 month free Claude Pro on usSee more

 About

-Reinforcement learning in real-world systems is often accompanied by delayed feedback, which breaks the Markov assumption and impedes both learning and control.
-Canonical state augmentation approaches cause the state-space explosion, which introduces a severe sample-complexity burden.
-Despite recent progress, the state-of-the-art augmentation-based baselines remain incomplete: they either predominantly reduce the burden on the critic or adopt non-unified treatments for the actor and critic.
-To provide a structured and sample-efficient solution, we propose delayed homomorphic reinforcement learning (DHRL), a framework grounded in MDP homomorphisms that collapses belief-equivalent augmented states and enables efficient policy learning on the resulting abstract MDP without loss of optimality.
-We provide theoretical analyses of state-space compression bounds and sample complexity, and introduce a practical algorithm.
-Experiments on continuous control tasks in MuJoCo benchmark confirm that our algorithm outperforms strong augmentation-based baselines, particularly under long delays.
+Reinforcement learning in real-world systems often involves delayed feedback, which breaks the Markov assumption and impedes both learning and control.
+Canonical augmentation-based approaches cause state-space explosion, which imposes a severe sample-complexity burden.
+Despite recent progress, state-of-the-art augmentation-based baselines either mainly alleviate the burden on the critic or rely on non-unified treatments for the actor and critic.
+In this study, we propose delayed homomorphic reinforcement learning (DHRL), a framework grounded in MDP homomorphisms that defines a belief-equivalence relation over the augmented state space to collapse control-redundant augmented states.
+In principle, this yields exact abstraction under deterministic dynamics and approximate abstraction under stochastic dynamics, enabling both the actor and critic to benefit from a structured abstraction mechanism.
+In finite domains, exact abstraction preserves optimality and recovers the delay-free sample-complexity order, whereas approximate abstraction admits a value-loss bound on the resulting policy.
+For continuous domains, we introduce deep delayed homomorphic policy gradient (D$^2$HPG), a deep actor-critic instantiation of the DHRL framework.
+Experiments on continuous-control tasks in MuJoCo show that D$^2$HPG outperforms strong augmentation-based baselines.

 Jongsoo Lee, Jangwon Kim, Soohee Han• 2026